AskaoAhmedSaad/imagick-aspect-container-fitting/README.md

 [look at this link](http://php.net/manual/en/imagick.setup.php)
 <br>
 ### we have some test cases in this script
-- If the image two dimensions equals container two dimensions OR  if the width difference and height difference less than 0 then nothing to do
+- <b>TestCase 1 : <b> If the image two dimensions equals container two dimensions OR  if the width difference and height difference less than 0 then nothing to do
 ```
 	if(($image_width == $container_width && $image_height == $container_height) ||
 		($width_difference < 0 && $height_difference < 0))